BlairCurrey/docker-hostname-experiment/README.md

 - Go to http://localhost:3100/d2d and seed good response from peered service.
 - Go to http://cloud-nine-backend and see failed response (cant resolve the host).

-Can repeat and see equivalent results for happy-life-bank (localhost:4100, ).
+Can repeat and see equivalent results for happy-life-bank.

 # About Backend services